shareresearchteam/SAMI-Robot-Tic-Tac-Toe/hardware/README.md

 <img src="https://github.com/user-attachments/assets/3852a557-a06a-497a-bc91-c2adf2600e09" width="516.75" height="379.75"/>
 <img src="https://github.com/user-attachments/assets/d2a107df-5d7c-48b7-b72e-4c6ef977055b" width="516.75" height="379.75"/>

-Now, add all the rubber spacers onto the screw notches of the motors and begin adding the screws until you barely reach the square-shaped nut opening.
-Place the square-shaped nuts in their corresponding spaces and continue tightening the screws completely.
+Now, add all the rubber spacers onto the screw notches of the motors and begin adding the screws until you barely reach the M3 square nut opening.
+Place the M3 square nuts in their corresponding spaces and continue tightening the screws completely.
 You might have to tilt the 3D printed piece a bit to keep the square nuts in their place.

 After finishing the connector piece you can attach the servo horns using the black M3 screws.
 These servo horns will attach the piece to both the spine and the chest piece.
 Now begins the tricky part, attaching the Chest Connector to the chest piece.